kitsunyan/tg-logger/README.md

 Nim compiler and telegram-cli are required.
 Run `make` to build the project.

 You should build telegram-cli with `tg.patch` in order to log stickers.
+`imagemagick` and `libwebp` are required to view stickers from terminal.

 ## Configuration